The Financial Crisis In 4000 Words

 http://www.nytimes.com/2010/07/09/business/economy/09rich.html?_r=1&hp

 This is, of course, old news.
-All of these folks shaking their finger and scolding middle-income home-owners are quite used to turning around and doing the same thing they're decrying.
+All of these folks shaking their finger and scolding home-owners are quite used to turning around and doing the same thing they're now shaking their finger over.

 c) "darkies buying houses they couldn't afford" is bullshit, since the statistics actually show that minorities are more reliable mortgage holders.

-d) "government regulations (CRA) forced banks to make bad loans" is bullshit, because CRA loans actually performed better in all categories.
+d) "government regulations (CRA) forced banks to make bad loans (with a strongly implied "to darkies")" is bullshit, because CRA loans actually performed better in all categories.

 d2) CRA loans have a much better default rate.

-By the by, when I first wrote all of the above in a discussion on an internet forum, some folks who read it got their back up at the implied accusations.
-Those accusations are based on facts that have already been proved repeatedly (see "Primary Sources").
+By the by, when I first wrote the above (particularly excuse d) in a discussion on an internet forum, some folks who read it got their back up at the implied accusations.
+Those accusations are based on facts that have already been proven repeatedly (see "Primary Sources").
 Some of the URLs given at the end provide those facts, or link to the direct sources of those facts.

 Other folks (perhaps somewhat more reasonably) got their backs up at the casual dismissal of an entire class of possible culprits that their pet ideology prefers to blame: government overregulation.